-Even in summer time, you can have really cold nights.
-So, make sure you bring an extra blanket, to stay warm at night.
+Even in summertime, you can have really cold nights.
+So, make sure you bring an extra blanket to stay warm at night.
 Other nights will probably extremely warm and you want to leave your doors open.
-Be prepared and bring a mosquito net which keeps mosquitos and other crawling animals outside.
+Be prepared and bring a mosquito net that keeps mosquitos and other crawling animals outside.

 As you will rarely find barbeques on free camps, you have to make sure you can prepare your own meal.
 Bring a small gas stove which you can put on a table to cook.
-Also bring pots and pans, a lighter and food, of course, to be able to prepare your meal.
+Also bring pots, pans, a lighter, and food, of course, to be able to prepare your meal.

 Bring a jerry can with drinking water with you, so you always have some on hand.
-You can fill your jerry can wherever there is drinking water.
-On som rest areas along the highway, gas stations or paid campsites.
+You can fill your jerry can wherever there is drinking water at some rest areas along the highway, gas stations, or paid campsites.

 If you really want to free camp your way all around Australia, it might be nice to invest in some kind of shower.
 The solar showers are really handy when it comes to camping.
 It is kind of a large black plastic back with a hose on it.
 Fill it up, lay it in the sun during the day and at the end of the day you have a really nice warm shower.
 Be careful, because the water can get really hot!

 Do you have electricity in your car, check out a 12V shower.
 Hang the pump in a bucket of water (or your jerry can), plug it into your 12V system and voilà, you have a real shower!
 Boil part of the water in your bucket and you have a lovely warm shower!
-Out of experience, I can tell you, this is amazing!
+Based on personal experience, I can tell you, this is amazing!

-How to install an off-grid solar system in your car successful?
+MUST READ: How to install solar energy on your car

 Then there is some small stuff you want to have with you when you go free camping in Australia.